zhs007/starter-pack-rasa-stack/data/test001/nlu_data.md

 - name is [Pari](name)
 - name [Sanjay](name)

-## intent:joke
-- Can you tell me a joke?
-- I would like to hear a joke
-- Tell me a joke
-- A joke please
-- Tell me a joke please
-- I would like to hear a joke
-- I would loke to hear a joke, please
-- Can you tell jokes?
-- Please tell me a joke
-- I need to hear a joke

 ## intent:updateserv
 - Can you help me update the [gameserver](server)?
 - Can I update the [game server](server)?